ONLYOFFICE/onlyoffice-mattermost/README.md

 ## Installing ONLYOFFICE Docs

+**Self-hosted editors**

 You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from Mattermost and any end clients.
 ONLYOFFICE Document Server must also be able to POST to Mattermost directly.

-Document Server and Mattermost can be installed either on different computers or on the same machine.
+ONLYOFFICE Document Server and Mattermost can be installed either on different computers or on the same machine.
 In case you choose the latter option, you need to set up a custom port for Document Server.

-You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition with pro features.
+You can install free Community version of ONLYOFFICE Docs or scalable Enterprise Edition.

-To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.
+To install free Community version, use [Docker](https://github.com/onlyoffice/Docker-DocumentServer) (recommended) or follow [these instructions](https://helpcenter.onlyoffice.com/docs/installation/docs-community-install-ubuntu.aspx) for Debian, Ubuntu, or derivatives.

-To install Enterprise Edition, follow the instructions [here](https://helpcenter.onlyoffice.com/installation/docs-enterprise-index.aspx).
+To install Enterprise Edition, follow the instructions [here](https://helpcenter.onlyoffice.com/docs/installation/enterprise).

 Community Edition vs Enterprise Edition comparison can be found [here](#onlyoffice-docs-editions).

+**ONLYOFFICE Docs Cloud**

+You can also opt for ONLYOFFICE Docs Cloud which doesn't require downloading and installation.

+To get ONLYOFFICE Docs Cloud, get started [here](https://www.onlyoffice.com/docs-registration.aspx).

 ## Installing ONLYOFFICE app for Mattermost